-Second important thing about recovery is it’s ability to run ADB (Android Debug Bridge) commands, while bootloader isn’t.
+The second important thing about recovery is its ability to run ADB (Android Debug Bridge) commands, while the bootloader isn’t.
 So if you find yourself in a boot-loop, just boot into recovery and start from there.
 That is why bootloader is so important.
 Boot-loops are almost always caused by faulty operating system.
 This is commonly called a soft-brick.
 Unlike hard-brick, they are salvageable.

 Hard-brick occurs very rarely.
 Phones are almost impossible to hard-brick.
 But you know, everything is possible if everything fits into place.
 Breaking your bootloader would probably mean a hard-brick.